Dyalog Quick Start Guide

 Using Dyalog

-The notes below describe the basics of writing code and saving your work.
+The following information describes the basics of writing code and saving your work.
 For a more detailed walkthrough of installing Dyalog and beginning to use the development environments, see Chapter 2 of Mastering Dyalog APL.

 Interactive Session (REPL)